What Is a Protective Filing Date for Social Security Disability?

 If you are approved for SSDI, you can receive up to a full year of retroactive benefits based on your protective filing date.
 (Your filing date is the date of your application if you didn't notify the SSA at an earlier point that you would be applying for disability benefits.)

-But, since SSDI benefits do not start until five months after the SSA determines you became disabled, and because the SSA will only award retroactive benefits for the 12 months prior to your protective filing date, you need to have been disabled at least 17 months prior to your protective filing date (five-month wait period plus 12 months retroactive benefit eligibility) to receive a full year of retroactive benefit payments.
+But, since SSDI benefits do not start until five months after the SSA determines you became disabled, and because the SSA will only award retroactive benefits for the 12 months prior to your protective filing date, you need to have been disabled at least 17 months prior to your protective filing date (five-month waiting period plus 12 months retroactive benefit eligibility) to receive a full year of retroactive benefit payments.

 For more information on these calculations, see our article on the difference between back pay and retroactive payments.